Summary

 Interpreting SUS Scores

-Based on extensive research [3], SUS scores can be interpreted as:
+Based on extensive research [2], SUS scores can be communicated using everyday adjectives:

 | Score | Adjective Rating | Percentile Rank |